 Deepdale Nature Reserve

-"and last and least but loveliest still, Romantic Deepdale's slender rill" Sir Walter Scott
+"and last and least but loveliest still, Romantic Deepdale's slender rill" Sir Walter Scott's poem, "Rokeby".

 A few minutes walk from Barnard Castle, Deepdale Wood is one of Teesdale's finest and most beautiful woodlands.
 The nature reserve is owned and managed for nature conservation by John Durkin.
 Most of the management to improve the wood for wildlife and for visitors is carried out volunteers.
 Responsible public access is encouraged, and there is a good network of footpaths with footbridges and stepping stones across the Deepdale Beck and the Ray Gill.
 Deepdale is proud to host the Brightwoods Forest School.

 A circular walk around the nature reserve is available in two versions, starting from Barnard Castle (click the left image) and starting from the Caravan Club Site (right image).

 Deepdale is an ancient semi-natural wood, which means that it has been continuously wooded for at least 400 years.
 Ancient woods have more wildlife than recently planted woods.
 At Deepdale, there are many species of woodland flowers, including Bluebells, Primroses, Ramsons, Dogs Mercury and Wood Anemone.
 Scarcer plants include Yellow Star of Bethlehem, Bird's Nest Orchid, Wood Barley, Toothwort and Early Purple Orchid.